symbol/symbol-docs/source/concepts/block.rst

     :widths: 20 30 50
     :delim: ;

-    0x4143; :ref:`VotingKeyLinkTransaction <voting-key-link-transaction>`; Link an account with a BLS public key.
+    0x4143; :ref:`votingkeylinktransaction`; Link an account with a BLS public key.
 Required for node operators willing to vote finalized blocks.

 ******
 Guides